Update on Temporary Business Energy Support Scheme

 Qualifying expenditure for DGTC purposes includes design, production and testing costs.
 This means relief is not available in respect of post-launch expenditure (i.e. maintenance, debugging, and additional game content post-launch).
 Additionally, there is a €2 million limit on subcontracting work.

 One aspect where the DGTC differs from the film tax credit is its cap.
 The maximum tax credit possible for films is €22.4 million, whereas the DGTC has a cap of €25 million, making the most significant tax credit available €8 million (€25,000,000 *32%).
 While this may cover the development costs of independent games, the average high-profile high-release blockbuster game costs an average €75 million to develop.
 It remains to be seen if the DGTC will be competitive enough to lurehigh-profile international games companies to Ireland.

-If you would like to know more about the DGTC or are interested in claiming the credit and seeking advice, please get in touch.
+If you are interested in claiming the DGTC or seeking general advice, please get in touch with us.

 Some of these cookies are necessary, while others help us analyse our traffic, serve advertising and deliver customised experiences for you.

 This website cannot function properly without these cookies.